mdbtxt1

 Islands that are part of a mu-unit smaller than the entire Mandelbrot set R2 are tuned, and always have a composite (non-prime) period.
 Here is a series approaching the Feigenbaum point from the west; As above we start with R2F(1/2B1)S but each time the period doubles.

-In this case the relationship is simple: the period-domain is about 20 times the size of the mu-molecule's cardioid.
+In this case the relationship is simple: the atom-domain is about 20 times the size of the mu-molecule's cardioid.
 Each step involves an additional tuning factor of .1/2, and the scaling factor at each step is the Feigenbaum constant ≅ 4.67.

 Examples